Arboretum Volunteers Recycled Holiday Trees

-UPPER POTTSGROVE PA – Local donors’ cars streamed steadily though the driveways of Althouse Arboretum on Saturday (Jan.
+UPPER POTTSGROVE PA – The cars of Pottstown area donors streamed steadily though the driveways of Althouse Arboretum on Saturday (Jan.
 7, 2017), as the Gilbertsville Road park and nature preserve held its annual Christmas tree recycling day.
 The arboretum collected dozens of holiday trees, dropped off by environmentally conscious area residents, to be later chipped into mulch for grooming its trails in the spring.

-- Watch a video (above) of the collection work done by arboretum volunteers, many of whom were Pottsgrove School District students, or see it at The Post’s YouTube channel, here.
+- Watch a video (above) of the collection work done by arboretum volunteers, or see it at The Post’s YouTube channel, here.

 Green Allies Executive Director Ken Hamilton said he was pleased with the public response, as he surveyed stacked rows of trees.
-Upper Pottsgrove’s public works department has agreed to do the chipping.
-Another squad of students and adult volunteers will finish the mulching when warmer weather arrives.
-Students did all they could to keep warm while awaiting trees; the temperature was in the teens for much of their seven-hour day.
+Upper Pottsgrove Township’s public works department has agreed to do the chipping.
+Another squad of volunteers will finish the mulching when warmer weather arrives.
+Those who worked Saturday did all they could to keep warm while awaiting trees; the temperature was in the teens for much of their seven-hour day.

 Photo and video by The Post Publications